techemmy/Blogging-API/README.md

     npm test

+## NOTE:
+- Check the  `./docs` folder to get an export of my API collection from Postman or Thunder Client Collection to get the endpoints fast.
 - Check `localhost:<PORT>` to see the running app where PORT is specified in .env as `API_PORT`
-- Check the  `./docs` folder to get an export of my this API Thunder Client Collection

 ## Models